Have you ever felt this way – yearning for a deeper life you sense is within you waiting to be uncovered?

 Creating Harmony Between Your Essential and Social Selves

-Midlife nudged me to flip the switch from autopilot to reclaim control of my identity story and re-examine inherited beliefs, views and learned behaviours to ensure they aligned with my essential self.
-I re-grounded my self-concept in an innate worth and unconditional acceptance, completely separated from external validation or approval.
-I don’t need to earn love, acceptance or belonging.
-I am worthy, full-stop.
-I am valuable, full-stop.
-Wherever I position myself in the world, I belong.
+Midlife nudged you to flip the switch from autopilot to reclaim control of your identity story, re-ground your self-concept in an innate sense of worth and unconditional acceptance, completely separated from external validation or approval.
+You realise you don’t need to earn love, acceptance or belonging.
+You are worthy, full-stop.
+You are valuable, full-stop.

-As your children gain independence and step deeper into adulthood, motherhood doesn’t dissolve.
+The concern that my value as parent was becoming obsolete when my children gained independence, proved to be a misconception.
+Motherhood doesn’t dissolve.
 It simply shifts to something new.
-I spent eighteen years, training and shaping my daughters for independence.
+You spend eighteen plus years, training and shaping your children for independence.
 When they’re ready, it’s time to celebrate their empowerment and ability to take the reins.
-I can step back but stay connected as a constant source of love and support.
-We will always be a family.
-We’re simply adapting to a new season and a new chapter in our family story.
+You can step back but stay connected as a constant source of love and support.
+You’re simply adapting to a new season and a new chapter in your family story.

 Will the Real You Please Stand Up!

 It’s said that we teach people how to treat us.
-If my boundaries are blurry and it causes me distress, someone else is not to blame.
-I was a people pleaser for most of my life – achingly uncomfortable with saying No because I’d attached my worth and value to external acceptance and approval.
+If my boundaries are blurry and it causes me distress, I can shift those boundaries.
+Someone else is not to blame.
+I was a people pleaser for most of my life – achingly uncomfortable with saying No because I’d attached my worth and value to extrinsic acceptance and approval.

-What do I do with my life now that my parenting role is shifting, and I can once again pursue my own dreams and goals?
+What do I do with my life now that my parenting role is shifting?

-I explored my interests virtually and vicariously at first, through others’ success stories, before taking bigger leaps.
-As a non-fiction reader, I was drawn to memoirs, particularly those of like-minded individuals who overcame obstacles still obscuring my pathway.
-I learned from their stories the pathway to a life of deeper joy and fulfilment.
-They motivated and helped nudge me out of my comfort zone.
-I signed up for short courses and workshops and found simple ways to express myself creatively.
-They say to uncover your deepest passions, it helps to notice your body’s responses in different situations.
+It’s said that to uncover your deepest passions, it helps to notice your body’s responses in different situations.
 Whatever sparks joy for you when you are engaging in certain activities, follow that trail.
-I heeded the suggestions and was pleasantly surprised at the unexpected connections I made between my past interests and present work.
+I heeded the suggestions and was pleasantly surprised at the unexpected connections I made between my past and current interests.

 For the longest time, I was curious to better understand the inner workings of people’s minds.
 I wanted to know what makes us tick.
 Because what happens below the surface − our beliefs, values, and views that are formed early in life, drive our thoughts and behaviours.